Mission News and Updates

 Angels’ Wings Project

-November 17 will mark the beginning of our Angels’ Wings Project with our brightly lit and decorated Christmas Tree in the Chalice Room.
+We’ve had a brief delay in receiving the names and wishes for the families but expect the tree to be ready on Sunday, November complete with tags, next Sunday.
+This will mark the beginning of our Angels’ Wings Project with our brightly lit and decorated Christmas Tree in the Chalice Room.
 As is our tradition, the tree will be decorated with tartan plaid paper ornaments designating individual gifts for the 20+ family members who, without us, would not have a traditional family Christmas celebration.
 In addition, each family will be given a $50 ALDI’s gift card as well as a $50 Walmart gift card to be used toward their Christmas dinner.
 All gifts and gift cards will be due to Calvary by Sunday, December 8.

 Mugs for Members